merantix-momentum/squirrel-datasets-core/docs/source/contribute.rst

 We mostly follow `this workflow <https://kennethreitz.org/essays/2016/02/25/a-better-pip-workflow>`_

 #.
 Add packages to ``requirements.in``.
-Only pin versions that need to be pinned to make the code runable.
+Only pin versions that need to be pinned to make the code runnable.
 #.
-Ask our devs to freeze your requirements into ``requiremenets.txt``.
+Ask our devs to freeze your requirements into ``requirements.txt``.
 This is not allowed from external users for
    security reasons.
 #.
 Commit ``requirements.in`` and ``requirements.txt`` in a PR.
 Once merged to master, Cloudbuild will build the
    image with the new dependencies.